Gonzales, Louisiana

 Gonzales is a city in Ascension Parish, Louisiana, United States.
 As of the 2020 census, it has a population of 12,231.
 Known as the "Jambalaya Capital of the World", it is famous for its annual Jambalaya Festival, which was first held in 1968.
-Stephen "Steve" F. Juneau came up with the idea for the Jambalaya Festival and served as the first president of the Jambalaya Festival Association.

 History

 Early European settlers of the area that was developed as Gonzales were, for the most part, of French and Spanish ancestry.
 They settled among the Houma Indians who lived in the area.

 Among the projects and plans carried out by Luis de Unzaga ("Le Conciliateur") while he was governor of Louisiana between 1769 and 1777 was the promotion of new settlements by Europeans; among them were French Acadians and Málaga in the fertile Mississippi region, and more specifically in the Unzaga Post or "Puesto de Unzaga" that he created in 1771 in Pointe Coupee, the parish of Saint Gabriel in 1773 and Fort Manchac in 1776; the Gonzales people occupied land at the confluence of the aforementioned European settlements.

 By 1851, the small European settlement still had only ten residents.
 A school was established in 1855 by Adlard Gautreaux for the European-American children in the area.
 By 1886, the settlement had grown, and the citizens of the community elected "Big" José Gonzáles as their sheriff.
 José's son, Joseph "Tee-Joe" (for Petit Joe) Gonzales, opened a general store and post office in May 1887.
 The post office became known as the Gonzales Post Office.

 Construction of the railroad to the village stimulated the growth of Gonzales.
 When the Louisiana Railway and Navigation Company (LR&N) constructed its rail line through the area, the local post office was already named Gonzales.
 The rail company executives wanted to name their station Edenborn, after the company's owner, Willam Edenborn.
 The company also wanted to move the station north of the area to New River, Louisiana, then called Belle Hellene.
 After local residents filed protests with the Louisiana Railroad Commission, the railroad company was ordered to leave the station at Gonzales.
 The LR&N still tried to change the name to Edenborn.